Winter Fountains by Jennifer Steinkamp

 For Parkway 100, the centennial celebration of Philadelphia’s Benjamin Franklin Parkway, the Parkway Council presents Jennifer Steinkamp‘s Winter Fountains, a major installation commissioned by the Association for Public Art (aPA).
 Winter Fountains serves as a centerpiece of Parkway 100, which includes more than a year of public events and activities planned by the Parkway Council – a coalition of cultural and educational institutions, businesses and residences in the Parkway Museums District.
 Winter Fountains will be on view along the Parkway from November 30, 20107 – March 18, 2018, nightly from sunset to midnight, and is made possible with major support from the William Penn Foundation.

-Inspired by the signature fountains of the Parkway, the installation features four 13ft-high and 26ft-wide architectural domes – metaphorical winter fountains – that will glow with Steinkamp’s phantasmagoric and dream-like animated video projections.
-Eight digital animations will be projected onto the surface of the domes in distinct hues, whether cool green or blue, or warm red/pink or yellow.
+Inspired by the signature fountains of the Parkway, the installation features four 13ft-high and 26ft-wide architectural domes – metaphorical winter fountains – that glow with Steinkamp’s phantasmagoric and dream-like animated video projections.
+Eight digital animations are projected onto the surface of the domes in distinct hues, whether cool green or blue, or warm red/pink or yellow.
 The imagery reimagines the formation of electricity in clouds, inspired by Benjamin Franklin’s research and evoking the art and science explorations represented by the Parkway institutions.
 It’s a celebration of scientific inquiry.

 “Anyone who’s ever observed water melting and glistening on a piece of ice will get my project,” says Steinkamp.
 She takes a universal observation in nature and magnifies it into an otherworldly experience.